 Please note: The STEM Ambassador Hub are now working from home and here to support you with remote engagement.
 We encourage all STEM Ambassadors, teachers and employers to get in touch to find out how we can support you.

-If you wish to become a STEM Ambassador, you can register and complete training, but we are unable to process DBS applications at this time.
+If you wish to become a STEM Ambassador, you can still register and complete training.

 Anyone who works, studies or conducts research in a STEM field can volunteer as an Ambassador and inspire the next generation of STEM professionals.

 From app designers to meteorologists and healthcare professionals, our STEM Ambassador volunteers come from a diverse range of backgrounds and work in a vast number of fields.
 What they all have in common is the use of STEM in their occupation or studies.